 |Suggested–a computer programming course is strongly recommended.
 See your chemistry/biochemistry advisor.|

 |or CHEM 490||ADVANCED INORGANIC CHEMISTRY OR SENIOR CAPSTONE|

 - 60 upper-division credits (300 level or above)

 - 45 credits in residence (attendance) at Eastern, with at least 15 upper-division credits in major in residence at Eastern

 All admitted students must officially Declare a Major by the time they reach 90 credits (junior standing).

-Application for Graduation must be made at least two terms in advance of the term you expect to graduate (undergraduate and post-baccalaureate).
+Application for Graduation (use EagleNET) must be made at least two terms in advance of the term you expect to graduate (undergraduate and post-baccalaureate).

 - demonstrate a broad-based knowledge of major concepts in the areas of inorganic, organic, analytical and physical chemistry;